-Returns information on monitor monid in subscription subid on the client object handle.
-The result is a list of monitor type (data or event), the node identifier, the callback command, the attribute, and the interval.
-If monid is omitted, a list of all monitor identifiers registered in the subscription is returned.
+Returns information on monitor monid in subscription subid on the handle.
+If handle is a server object, subid must be specified as zero.
+The result is a list of monitor type (data or event) when handle refers to a client object (otherwise the list element is left out), the node identifier, the callback command, the attribute, the monitor's mode (only for client handles), and the interval.
+If monid is omitted, a list of all monitor identifiers registered in the subscription or in the server object is returned.